CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 ### 2 11 Lack of multi-client capability at the outsourcing service provider

 Outsourcing service providers usually have many different customers who use the same resource base (eg IT systems, networks, personnel).
-If the IT systems and data of different customers are not sufficiently separated from one another, there is a risk that one customer will be able to access another customer's area.
+If the IT systems and data of the different customers are not sufficiently separated from each other, there is a risk that one customer will be able to access the area of ​​another customer.
 In addition, there could be conflicts of interest with the outsourcing service provider if he has to meet parallel comparable resource requirements.
 If the respective customers are in a competitive situation, this can be particularly problematic.

 3 requirements
 ---------------